 Lindsey, my wife for those that don’t know, occasionally reads my blog.
 When I ask her about my posts, she usually gives me a shrug which I take as a compliment.
 The one comment she has given me is that I am authentic in my posts.
 I hadn’t really noticed but in looking back I think she is correct.
 So, for the sake of authenticity I want to set the scene.

-I am currently on an airplane typing on my surface that just barely fits on the tray that will need to be in its full and upright locked position in about 45 minutes.
+I am currently on an Alaska Airlines flight flight typing on my Microsoft Surface that just barely fits on the tray that will need to be in its full and upright locked position in about 45 minutes.
 Not joking at all the flight attendant almost knocked it off about two minutes ago.
 I have a bag of cashews in my lap and full disclosure I am a few drinks in.
 So far on this flight I have watched a documentary on Bill Murray and a stand up special by Jerry Seinfeld, both available on Netflix.
 The content I have been watching and the beverages I have been drinking are most likely what has led to this attempt at humor.

 Now that you have the scene I can get to my point.
 The Bill Murray documentary it about how he just shows up in these random places and allows life to happen.
 I am not going to get into the details of the film, but it is a good watch.
 In the documentary there is a clip of Bill Murry screaming “It Just Doesn’t Matter” and a little proverb to go with it.
 The point of this part of the documentary is that in life things are going to happen that are totally out of your control.
 Some will seem bad and turn out to be good.
 Others will seem good and turn out to be bad.
 The point is that as things happen in life it is important to take those events in stride.